ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/javascript-sdk/download-web-samples.md

 ![](@site/static/img/sdk-integration/javascript-sdk/run-http-server.png)

-Before proceeding further, to make the samples work locally, move the `js` folder under `/src/main` folder to `webapps` folder.
+Before proceeding further, to make the samples work locally, move or copy the `js` folder under `/src/main` folder to `webapps` folder.

-After moving the `js` folder, in mentioned samples of this document, the `loglevel.min.js` file is importing but it is under the external folder inside the js folder so change the path of the file in the sample as below
+After moving the `js` folder, in some samples like webrtc publish and play of this document, the `loglevel.min.js` file is importing but it is under the external folder inside the `js` folder so change the path of the file in the sample as below:

 ```js
 import  "../js/external/loglevel.min.js";